Mount Hood Highway

 If you’re planning to get out of your car and explore Mt.
 Hood, make sure you stop beforehand at the Mount Hood National Forest ZigZag Ranger Station (70220 E. US-26, 503/622-3191), in Zigzag, operated by the USFS and loaded with maps, brochures, and other information on the mountain and surrounding recreational hot spots.

-Government Camp’s main attraction is the Mount Hood Skibowl (503/222-3206), a year-round recreation center with skiing and snowboarding in winter and mountain biking and hiking in summer, plus guided horseback trips, go-karts, zip lines, and a 100-foot bungee jump.
+Government Camp’s main attraction is the Mount Hood Skibowl (503/272-3206), a year-round recreation center with skiing and snowboarding in winter and mountain biking and hiking in summer, plus guided horseback trips, go-karts, zip lines, and a 100-ft (30.5-m) bungee trampoline.